canonical/testflinger/docs/reference/device-connector-types.rst

      - General device connector that does not support provisioning, but can run tests on a device where provisioning is not needed or not possible to do automatically.
    * - oemrecovery
      - device connector where provisioning involves triggering a “recovery” mode to reset the image back to its original state.
 This is useful for things like Ubuntu Core images with full disk encryption, which can be preloaded with cloud-init data to ensure user creation, then a command is configured for the device connector that will cause it to be reset back to its original state.
+   * - dell_oemscript
+     - This device connector is used for Dell OEM devices running certain versions of OEM supported images that can use a recovery partition to recover not only the same image, but in some cases, other OEM image versions as well.
-   * - oemscript
+   * - lenovo_oemscript
-     - This device connector is used for OEM devices running certain versions of OEM supported images that can use a recovery partition to recover not only the same image, but in some cases, other OEM image versions as well.
+     - This device connector is used for Lenovo OEM devices running certain versions of OEM supported images that can use a recovery partition to recover not only the same image, but in some cases, other OEM image versions as well.

-The ``snappy-device-agent`` command to call for each test phase is configured in the agent host config (see above) for each device connector.
-This way, commands can (optionally) be called in different ways, using containers, etc. if desired.